Rebecca O'Bern

 has to take his time coming down the stairs.

-The four bright golden wings of Thiratodes
+The four bright golden wings of Thitarodes

 oppose each other’s symmetry in sets of